State Funding for AmeriCorps Promise Fellows

 To learn more about the policy work the Alliance is supporting throughout MN and nationally, please read our policy agenda.

-If you have any policy related questions, please contact Kori Redepenning, Chief Strategy Officer, at email@example.com.
+If you have any policy related questions, please contact Kori Redepenning, Chief Executive Officer, at firstname.lastname@example.org.